 - Offer a wide variety of plants: In addition to popular plants, be sure to offer unique, speciality ones that won’t be found in the big stores.

 Your road to a successful garden centre business

 Your garden centre needs to be welcoming and well-organised, however, it is vital that you have friendly and knowledgeable staff representing your store!
 Focus on hiring, training, and retaining experienced, courteous, and knowledgeable staff.
 Your staff’s level of expertise and the superior customer service that they offer will set you apart from the competition.

 Throughout your business venture, you will experience both ups and downs.
 However, your love and passion for what you do will help fuel your determination to continue following your dream.
-If you ever decide it’s time to sell your garden centre, visit here and let us help you start the process.
+Take a look online at the businesses available and get your journey started.